Nutria-LUG/CardanoTelegramBot/README.md

 pip install beautifulsoup4
 ```

-You can also install all necessary python modules from the requiremnts file with the following command:
+You can also install all necessary python modules from the requirements file with the following command:
 ```
 pip install -r ./path/to/project/folder/requirements.txt
 ```